manoharkaranth/AI_Questions_and_Answers/README.md

 # AI_Questions_and_Answers
-This repository is for hosting unusual Questions and Answers related to Artificial Intelligence.<br/>
+This repository is for content writing on unusual Questions and Answers related to Artificial Intelligence.<br/>
 ## Editor: Manohar Karanth